How to Become an Endoscopy Tech: A Comprehensive Guide

 You might be able to send your application online, but most schools require an in-person visit to confirm your documents and financial aid.
 It’s commonplace for prospective students to complete an interview, along with an entrance exam like the Accuplacer or Wonderlic SLE.

-Please note that you’ll need to possess a high school diploma (or equivalent) to enroll in most endoscopy technician training courses.
+Please note that you’ll need to possess a high school diploma (or equivalent) and be at least 18 to enroll in an endoscopy technician training certification course.

 How Easy Is It to Get Into a GI Tech Training Course?

-Most programs have open enrollment, but it’s possible you may encounter some schools that have a selective application process.
-Some of the factors schools will consider include your highest level of completed education, exam scores, and how well you do on your interview.
+Depending on how popular the program is, you may encounter selective acceptance.
+Some schools look at your highest level of completed education, exam scores, and how well you do on your interview.

 4. Attend Your School’s Orientation